oderahub/glamorix-api/README.md

 ## Overview

-The Glamorix API is built using Node.js, Express, and Sequelize with a PostgreSQL database.
+The Omorix API is built using Node.js, Express, and Sequelize with a PostgreSQL database.
 It follows a RESTful architecture and includes JWT-based authentication for secure access.
 The API is designed to support both customer-facing features (e.g., shopping cart, order placement) and admin functionalities (e.g., product management, customer banning).

 ## Features